Code steps can be used as both triggers and actions.

 Code steps return a single

-output variable, which is an object or array of objects that will be the return value of this Code.
-You can explicitly return early if you like.
+output variable, which is an object or array of objects that will be the result of this step.
+You can explicitly return early.

-Setting the output to an array of objects will run the subsequent steps multiple times, once for each object in the array.
+If the output is an array of objects, subsequent steps will run multiple times, once for each object in the array.

-If your Code step is the Zap's trigger and an empty array is returned, nothing happens.
-You can think of it like a polling trigger that did not get any results in the HTTP response.
-This functionality is exclusive to triggers—returning an empty array in a Code by Zapier action does not have the same effect.
+If you use Code by Zapier as the Zap's trigger and an empty array is returned, nothing will happen.
+The behavior will be similar to a polling trigger that did not get any results in the HTTP response.
+This functionality is exclusive to triggers.

-There are a few utilities you have access to:
+There are a few utilities you have access to in Code steps:

 callback(err, output) tells Zapier that your task is done executing.
 If you have multiple asynchronous calls, each invoking